gazolla/Kotlin-Algorithm/QuickSort/README.markdown

 # Quicksort

-Goal: Sort an array from low to high (or high to low).

-Quicksort is one of the most famous algorithms in history.
-It was invented way back in 1959 by Tony Hoare, at a time when recursion was still a fairly nebulous concept.
+Quicksort is an efficient sorting algorithm, serving as a systematic method for placing the elements of an array in order.
+Developed by Tony Hoare in 1959, with his work published in 1961, it is still a commonly used algorithm for sorting.
+When implemented well, it can be about two or three times faster than its main competitors, merge sort and heapsort.

-Here's an implementation in Swift that should be easy to understand:
+Here's an implementation in kotlin that should be easy to understand:

 ```kotlin
 fun <T:Comparable<T>>quicksort(items:List<T>):List<T>{